 Saying “yes” to help

 Sometimes more than a few hours off are needed and you may need to consider respite care for a few days or even a week or more.
-This respite care (or replacement care as it is sometimes known) can be provided at home or you may consider moving your relative to residential care for a short holiday.
+Respite care (or replacement care as it is sometimes known) can be provided at home or you may consider moving your relative to residential care for a short holiday.
 This can also be used as a stepping stone to see how they would cope if necessary to move them to residential care in the future.

-Keeping up with family and friends
+Keeping up with family and friends and keeping busy

 Others in the same situation

 Finding others who are in the same situation as you as a carer can prove helpful – swapping stories with those who can understand what you are thinking about can be very cathartic.
 Check out Alzheimer’s UK and Carers UK for local groups nearby.

 In addition to meeting in person, there are on-line communities and forums.
 These are a great way to share your experiences of caring for someone with dementia, as well as reading what others are going through.

 Talking Point is the Alzheimer’s Society’s forum.
 It has people with dementia sharing their information and advice, and supporting each other.
 Carers can also turn to on-line communities on the Carers UK forum and the Carers Trust forum.